Home | Tips | Library | Other Authors | Other WP Sites | Writer's Links | Contact | Site Map | Donate

 Optional:

 • You can set the Position of the page numbering (i.e., the numbering format on the TOC page) relative to the text entries for each level using the fields adjacent to each Level's style.
-[The default is to use dot leaders with flush-right page numbers, but you can use other numbering positions — or no numbering at all, in which case the TOC's text entries will be hyperlinked to the relevant pages.]
+[The default is to use dot leaders with flush-right page numbers (as shown in the image above), but you can use other numbering positions — or no numbering at all, in which case the TOC's Text entries will be hyperlinked directly to the relevant pages.]

 • The [Styles] button lets you change the TOC's text format for each level in the TOC area (not in the body text area) to some other pre-existing custom paragraph style (see the Advanced Topic#1 tip below).